hzyuezh/MARM/README.md

 # Training
-File "data/train1.jsonl" is used for training in the SFT stage, while File "data/train2.jsonl" is used for training in the RL stage.
+File "data/train_sft.jsonl" is used for training in the SFT stage, while File "data/train_rl.jsonl" is used for training in the RL stage.

+# Reasoning
+The "run.py" script is used to run inference on the trained model.

 # Evaluate